Geometry-Induced Vacuum Polarization and Mode Shifts in Maxwell-Klein-Gordon Theory: Introduction

 Methodologically, we pursue two complementary routes to quantify this effect.
-First, a background-field and heat-kernel analysis reveals that $\Sigma_{\mathrm{geom}}(\mathbf{r})$ enters loop physics via the modified propagator, with Seeley--DeWitt coefficients controlling local counterterms \cite{DeWitt1975,Vassilevich2003,BirrellDavies1982,ParkerToms2009,vassilevich2005heat}.
-Second, a scattering phase-shift approach treats $\Sigma_{\mathrm{geom}}$ as a background potential, allowing us to compute the vacuum polarization $\Pi_{\mu\nu}$ and resulting spectral shifts \cite{BordagAdvPhys2005,RahiPRD2009,EmigPRL2007,MiltonBook2001}.
+First, a background-field and heat-kernel analysis reveals that $\Sigma_{\mathrm{geom}}(\mathbf{r})$ enters loop physics via the modified propagator, with Seeley--DeWitt coefficients controlling local counterterms \cite{DeWitt1975,Vassilevich2003,BirrellDavies1982,ParkerToms2009,vassilevich2005heat}; see also \cite{franchino2023resummed} for recent adaptations to complex boundary conditions.
+Second, a scattering phase-shift approach treats $\Sigma_{\mathrm{geom}}$ as a background potential, allowing us to compute the vacuum polarization $\Pi_{\mu\nu}$ and resulting spectral shifts \cite{BordagAdvPhys2005,RahiPRD2009,EmigPRL2007,MiltonBook2001}, a formalism recently applied to complex multiparticle systems \cite{PhysRevA.108.032802}.

 Our main finding is that the geometric potential imparts a controlled dependence on the curvature radius $R$ to the finite part of $\Pi_{\mu\nu}$.
 This manifests in observables---effective permittivity, modal frequencies, and group delays---as a geometry-induced shift beyond simple path-length corrections.
 These predictions are directly testable within relevant platforms.
 High-$Q$ microwave/optical cavities and bent waveguides allow precision tracking of modal frequencies \cite{HarocheRaimond2006,KippenbergVahala2008,VahalaNature2003}.
 Plasmonic and metamaterial systems provide tunable curvature and nanoscale morphology, together with established frameworks for nonlocal response \cite{MaierBook2007,CiraciScience2012,MortensenNatComm2014,GarciaDeAbajoACSPho2014}.
 Superconducting and polaritonic platforms offer complementary metrology for group delay \cite{BaronePaterno1982,CarusottoCiutiRMP2013}.